fnordoglargh/BoardGameLeague/ABOUT.md

 * Graphs for the calculated results.
 * Add tooltips to explain the comboboxes on the report tab.
 * Undo support if a Score or maybe even a result has been deleted.
-* ELO for games or game families.
+* ELO for single games or game families.

 ## Low Priority